divblox/divblox.github.io/advanced-training-exercise.md

 # Advanced Training Exercise

+### Introduction
 In this exercise we will be continuing with the example established in the basic training exercise.
-We will be adding onto the data model, adding functionality and deepening into the workings of Divblox.
+Specifically, we will be extending the basic exercise functionality with the following:

+- Categories will now have the ability to have sub-categories using a self reference
+- We will add the ability to add notes and file attachments to tickets to understand how the default file uploader works and how it can be customized
+- We will allow for tickets to have sub tasks.
+These sub tasks will enable the ability to track a ticket's progress.
+- We will build a dashboard that will give us a nice overview of our tickets and their progress.

 The new data model we will be making is as follows: